Matt Kennard (journalist)

 Matthew Kennard (born 1983 in London, England) is an English author and journalist.
-He was previously the head of investigations at the investigative journalism website Declassified UK, which he co-founded with author and historian Mark Curtis.
+From 2019 to 2024, he was the head of investigations at the investigative journalism website Declassified UK, which he co-founded with author and historian Mark Curtis.

 Kennard has previously written for the New Statesman, The Guardian, the Financial Times, openDemocracy and The Intercept.
 He has also appeared on Novara Media.

-In 2006, while a student journalist, Kennard accused then Leeds University lecturer Frank Ellis of racism and was interviewed on the Today programme on BBC Radio 4.
-During this period, Kennard wrote for Leeds Student.
-He also broke the story in the UCLA student paper, the Daily Bruin, of attempts by Harvard professor Alan Dershowitz to suppress the publication of Norman Finkelstein's Beyond Chutzpah by the University of California Press.
+He was a Bertha Fellow and then Director at the Centre for Investigative Journalism in London.

-Kennard is the author of Irregular Army: How the US Military Recruited Neo-Nazis, Gang Members, and Criminals to Fight the War on Terror, published by Verso Books and The Racket: A Rogue Reporter vs. the Masters of the Universe, published by Zed Books.
-He was previously a fellow, and then Director, at the Centre for Investigative Journalism.
+Kennard is the author of three books: Irregular Army: How the US Military Recruited Neo-Nazis, Gang Members, and Criminals to Fight the War on Terror (2012; updated edition 2026), The Racket: A Rogue Reporter vs. the Masters of the Universe (2015) and Silent Coup: How Corporations Overthrew Democracy (2023).

+Student journalism

+In 2005, Kennard wrote an article in the UCLA student paper, the Daily Bruin, on attempts by Harvard professor Alan Dershowitz to suppress the publication of Norman Finkelstein's Beyond Chutzpah by the University of California Press.

+As a Leeds University student, Kennard wrote for Leeds Student.
+In 2006, while a student journalist, he interviewed then Leeds University lecturer Frank Ellis, who expressed racism.
+Kennard and Ellis were interviewed on the Today programme on BBC Radio 4.